ymcui/Chinese-BERT-wwm/README_EN.md

 This repository is developed based on：https://github.com/google-research/bert

-You may also interested in,
+You may also be interested in,

 - Chinese MacBERT: https://github.com/ymcui/MacBERT
 - Chinese ELECTRA: https://github.com/ymcui/Chinese-ELECTRA